-WSU Lecture Capture allows faculty members to easily record classroom lectures, meetings, speeches, and other events using Echo360 technology.
-You can record any combination of audio, video, and information on your computer screen and easily publish your recordings to Blackboard.
+WSU Lecture Capture allows faculty members to easily record classroom lectures, meetings, speeches and other events using Echo360 technology.
+You may record any combination of audio, video and information on your computer screen and easily publish your recordings to Blackboard.
 Students are able to review lectures anytime.

 WSU offers the following lecture capture services:

 - Classroom Appliance Capture: Dedicated hardware capture device installed in the classroom; supports scheduled and on-demand recordings

 - Classroom Podium Capture: Software installed on classroom desktop or podium PC; supports scheduled and on-demand recordings

 - Personal Capture: Software installed on instructor's laptop or desktop (PC or MAC); supports instructor-driven on-demand recordings, typically captured outside the classroom